 When the shelter finds the chip number, they will call the company's 24 hour hotline (either AVID or Home Again).

 After a quick search in the database, you, your veterinarian, or your alternate is contacted, and your pet comes home!

-You can get one at your veterinarian or, for the much cheaper price of $10, come to the City of Boston's Animal Shelter.
+You can get one at your veterinarian, or you may come to the City of Boston's Animal Shelter.
+The fee to microchip your pet at the city shelter is $20 (check or money order only, please.)
 Please call ahead of time to ensure that a technician will be available to provide this service.

 City of Boston Animal Shelter